ngmatthew227/springboot_restapi/README.md

 # Spring boot RESTful Api

-### A simple REST API web service example in Spring Boot by using Spring Web MVC with JPA, Hibernate and HSQL
+### A simple REST API web service example in Spring Boot by using Spring Web MVC with JPA, Hibernate and MYSQL

 ## Requirement